Oligonucleotide Therapeutic Analysis and Development Support Services

 Given the sheer complexity and diversity in the types of oligonucleotides in clinical development, including differences in length, chemical modifications, conjugation and other features, a range of diverse analytical approaches are required.

 Our capabilities include Good Laboratory Practice (GLP) bioanalysis and GLP or Good Manufacturing Practice (cGMP) characterisation services for the different classes of oligo-based drugs.
-Intertek has supported oligo medicine drug development from the inception of therapeutic oligo products: our analytical scientists support product development, from quality control testing of amidite starting materials and early stage product characterization through to GMP batch release testing for either single strand or duplex products.
+Intertek has supported oligo medicine drug development from the inception of therapeutic oligo products.
+Our analytical scientists support product development, from quality control testing of amidite starting materials and early stage product characterization through to GMP batch release testing for either single strand or duplex products.
 We determine the identity, structure, biologic potency, physicochemical properties, and purity and impurities and perform method development and validation where required to meet your registration or quality control needs.

-Oligonucleotide Physicochemical Characteristics
+Oligonucleotide Therapeutic Physicochemical Characteristics

 Oligonucleotide Identity, Structure and Characterization